-Under USERRA, if you go on active duty in the U.S. Armed Forces or the National Guard of a state that is called to federal service, you will have certain employment and Employee benefit rights on completion of duty, provided you were on an authorized military leave of absence.
+Under USERRA, if you begin an authorized military leave of absence to serve on active duty in 1) the U.S. Armed Forces or 2) the National Guard of a state that is called to federal service, you have certain employment and Employee benefit rights during and after your duty.

-Note: Benefits will not be paid under this Plan's accidental death and dismemberment coverage provisions for any loss caused or contributed to by war, whether declared or undeclared; or act of war, insurrection, rebellion or riot.
+Note: This Plan's accidental death and dismemberment provisions will not pay benefits for any loss caused by or contributed to by either war whether declared or undeclared or act of war, insurrection, rebellion, or active participation in a riot.